-creative commons - flickr.com: http://www.flickr.com/photos/samikki/32006502/Enlarge Photo
+creative commons - flickr.com: https://www.flickr.com/photos/splorp/19743277/Enlarge Photo

 A statement from the Swedish government assured a "clear assumption that the state does not intend to acquire any of the existing automotive manufacturers."
 Interesting--and similar to U.S. Congressional mandates for efficient vehicles--is Sweden's pledge of 250 million euro for a government-backed automotive research company set to develop green technologies for future vehicles.
 This should dovetail nicely with Volvo's trio of DRIVe concepts and Saab's extensiveresearch and development of gasoline engines that actually make more power and better mileage while running on ethanol.